 Through the persistent efforts of these devoted supporters and the generosity of numerous benefactors and donors, the new Ararat Home complex opened in 1992.
 Nestled in the hills of San Fernando Valley, the campus was designed as a serene retirement community with curving pathways and beautifully landscaped grounds complemented by adobe-colored walls and tiled roofs reminiscent of early Californian architecture.

 The campus was constructed in several phases over the years.
 The first phase was completed in 1992 and included the three-story, 65-unit Assisted Living Facility as well as the George Deukmejian Center.
 The second phase, completed in 1993, was the 99-bed Nursing Facility.
 The third phase was the chapel and museum complex, which was completed in 1994.
-In order to meet increasing demand within the community for different levels of care, building expansions of the Nursing Facility added 97 beds in 1997 and 58 beds in 2014.
-A 56-bed addition to the Assisted Living Facility is expected to be completed in late 2017.
+In order to meet increasing demand within the community for different levels of care, building expansions in 1997 and 2014 added 97 beds and 58 beds, respectively, to the Nursing Facility and 44 units to the Assisted Living Facility in 2018.

 From its modest beginnings as a “home for the aged” in south-central Los Angeles, Ararat Home has grown into a dynamic organization providing a home for over 400 residents and serving as a multi-purpose community center in the north end of San Fernando Valley.
 Ararat Home’s mission has been sustained and expanded since its founding through the invaluable service and generous support of employees, volunteers and members of the community.